paultbarrett/diy-dsp-preamp/README.md

 - CamillaDSP captures from alsa loopback 1,1

-Note #1 - why jacktrip: because that's the only option that worked for me: jack's net 1 doesn't work because the "server" is actually the client and for various reasons I can't allow a remote device to connect to my laptop.
-Jack's net 2 is multicast only (which doesn't work with VMs in Qubes OS laptop).
+Note #1 - why jacktrip: because that's the only option that worked for me: jack's netJACK1 ("netone") doesn't work because the "server" is actually the client and for various reasons I can't allow a remote device to connect to my laptop.
+Jack's netJACK2 is multicast only (which doesn't work with VMs in my Qubes OS laptop either).
 Pulseaudio (or pipewire)'s simple TCP protocol has way too much latency (and tcp over tcp is a bad idea anyway).
 A RTP sink may have worked but debian didn't package them for pipewire and I didn't feel like going into compiling custom packages.
 So - jacktrip it is.

 Note #2 - why two alsa loopback devices: because it's much easier, given squeezelite and jacktrip's different sample rates (44100Hz vs. 24000Hz), the